 Five months later, the players in the Brooklyn Dodgers organization reported to the 1946 spring training in Jacksonville, Florida.
-This was two years before “Dodger Town” in Bradenton, Florida was completed and opened.
+This was two years before “Dodger Town” in Bradenton, Florida was completed.
 After a couple weeks of drills and inter-squad games, the major league Dodgers were ready to play a game against Robinson and the Royals.

 Segregation was still pervasive in Florida and throughout the South at this time.
 When the day of the scheduled game arrived, the ballpark in Jacksonville was padlocked shut.
 Inquiries to fields in nearby Sanford and DeLand were met with resounding refusals.